peterzimon/docs-api/handlebars-themes/helpers/tags.md

 ## primary_tag

-To output just the singular, first tag, use the `{{primary_tag}}` helper to output a simple link.
-You can also access all the same attributes as above if you need more custom output.
+To output just the singular, first tag, use the `{{primary_tag.name}}`.
+You can also access all the same attributes in the object as above if you need more custom output.

 ```handlebars
 {{#primary_tag}}